-- Pour maple syrup into shallow dish and dip each bacon slice to coat.
+- Pour maple syrup into a shallow dish and dip each bacon slice in to coat.

-- Place each bacon strip onto prepared baking sheet.
+- Place the dipped pieces of bacon onto the prepared baking sheet.

 - Bake for 30 minutes.
 Every 10 minutes, flip each slice and drizzle a little more syrup over the bacon.
 Continue baking until crispy.
 Keep peeking in the oven, being careful not to let it burn.